newDINO/web-fs/README.md

 ## Limitations
 This crate currently doesn't work on safari due to the reason that `FileSystemFileHandle` can't be posted to web worker.

-## Maximum file size
-Due to the reason that *File System API* uses *number*(f64 in Rust) to represent file size, theoretically the max file size allowed is 2<sup>53</sup>, or 9_007_199_254_740_992 or 8EB or 8192TB which is larger than the single file size limit of many file systems.
-So no need to worry about this.

-Note that wasm32 only support at most 4GB memory, so you can't use read_to_end() for files larger than that.

 ## Example: Read & Write
 ```rust